 If you’ve spent even one second thinking about having a wedding, then your wallet probably already hurts.
-Weddings these days are expensive—sometimes wildly so.
-In fact, a recent study by The Knot found the national average cost of a wedding rose to $35,329 in 2016 (up from $32,641 in 2015).
+Weddings these days are expensive — sometimes wildly so.
+The average wedding cost $33,900 in 2019.

 The bottom line is that weddings are expensive, and they include tons of moving parts.
 Between navigating familial tensions and deciding on a color scheme, it can be hard to know just how much a wedding will actually cost.
 What is clear is that expenses quickly add up.

 Many couples start with a budgeted number, then find that number becomes the lower end of the range.
 When it comes time to tally the total, it’s not rare for couples to have gone over their budget by a few thousand dollars.

 While there’s no guaranteed way to avoid all unexpected wedding costs, advanced planning can help you limit surprises when it’s time to add up your total bill.
 Here’s a rundown of the major cost considerations every couple should take into account, along with simple strategies for regulating expenses so you don’t keel over from sticker shock over your big day.

 Budgeting Right: Keep These Tips in Mind for Your Wedding

 No matter the size of your wedding fund and support systems, it’s good to plan to pay a certain percentage of the cost.
 Here is a list of common categories to consider: